A2 · ElementaryEnglish

 Examples:

-• She is the tallest in her family.
+• She is the tallest student in the class.

-• This is the most exciting book in the library.
+• This is the most exciting part of the movie.

 • Today is the coldest day of the year.